 Simultaneous with the disclosure of the hacking incident, Google’s Enterprise division president sought to reassure corporate customers the data they have stored in Google’s servers is likely safe.

-“We believe Google Apps and related customer data were not affected by this incident,” Google Enterprise President Dave Girouard wrote in an official blog.
+“We believe Google Apps and related customer data were not affected by this incident,” Google Enterprise President Dave Girouard wrote in an

 “This attack may understandably raise some questions, so we wanted to take this opportunity to share some additional information and assure you that Google is introducing additional security measures to help ensure the safety of your data,” Girouard wrote, without being specific about what Google will do differently.